dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

         at async /home/coder/project/src/index.js:17:22
     ```

-    This is because the app is trying to connect to a postgres database, but it isn't up and running yet.
+    This error occurs because the app is trying to connect to the postgres database, which isn't running yet.

+    Let's fix that!

-## ▶️ Starting PostgreSQL
+## ▶️ Starting a PostgreSQL container

-Containers make it incredibly wasy to run a PostgreSQL database.
-Let's see how easy!
+Containers allow you to simply run PostgreSQL.
+No installation required!

+In order to run a container, you need a container image.
+Fortunately, there is an [official postgres](https://hub.docker.com/_/postgres) image.

 1. Use the `docker run` command in a terminal to start a PostgreSQL container: